pdf-raku/Crypt-RC4-raku/README.md

 - Kurt Kincaid (sifukurt@yahoo.com)
 - Ronald Rivest for RSA Security, Inc.
-- Ported from Perl 5 to 6 by David Warring 2015.
+- Ported from Perl to Raku by David Warring 2015.

 ## BUGS